-PRC JECT NAME: BID DATE:
+RO JECT NAME: BID DATE:

-1. Name, address and telephone number of contact person on all D BE matters:
+Name, address and telephone number of contact person on all DB E matters:

-Prime Contractor's Name:
+Prime Contractor's Name: Contact Person: Address:

-Contact Person:

-Address:

 Phone:

 Cell Phone:

 Email:

 Total Contract Amount:

-2. Total dollar amount/percent of contract of MBE participation:
+Total dollar amount/percent of contract of MBE participation:

-3. Total dollar amount/percent of contract of WBE participation:
+Total dollar amount/percent of contract of WBE participation:

-4. Are certifications for each MBE/WBE/DBE subcontractor enclosed; if no, please explain: Yes No
+Are certifications for each MBE/WBE/DBE subcontractor enclosed; if no, please explain: Yes No

-5. Are MBE/WBE/DBE subcontracts or letters of intent signed by both parties enclosed; if no, please explain:
+Are MBE/WBE/DBE subcontracts or letters of intent signed by both parties enclosed; if no, please explain:

-6. List of MBE Subcontractors:
+List of MBE Subcontractors:

 Name:

 Contact Person:

 Address:

 Phone:

 Cell Phone:

 Email:

 Type of Contract:

 Work to be Done:

 Amount:

-7. List of WBE Subcontractors:
+List of WBE Subcontractors:

 Name:

 Contact Person:

 Address:

 Phone:

 Cell Phone:

 Email:

 Type of Contract:

 Work to be Done:

 Amount:

-Attac ch Additional Sheets, If Necessary
+Attach Additional Sheets, If Necessary

-\Self-certification: Self certification of MBE/WBE/DBE firms will NOT be accepted as a valid form of certification of MBE/WBE/DBE status.
+^{}Self-certification: Self certification of MBE/WBE/DBE firms will NOT be accepted as a valid form of certification of MBE/WBE/DBE status.

-8. Information and documentation concerning efforts taken to comply with EPA's "six good faith efforts"
+Infor nation a nd c locumentation concerning efforts taken to comply with EPA's "six good faith efforts" (i).

-- (i).
 Ensure DBE construction firms or material suppliers are made aware of contracting opportunities to the fullest extent practicable through outreach and recruitment activities; including placing DBEs on solicitation lists and soliciting them whenever they are potential sources.
-A good source for a list of DBEs is the Kentucky Transportation's website: http://transportation.ky.gov/Civil-Rights-and-Small-Business-Development/Pages/Certified-DBE-Directory.aspx. - The prime contractor certifies that a bidders list (see example sheet below) of qualified vendors, including DBEs, was developed for current and future solicitations and that the list will be maintained.
-Submit a copy of the list as documentation. - (ii).
-Make information on forthcoming opportunities available to DBEs and arrange time frames for contracts and establish delivery schedules, where the requirements permit, in a way that encourages and facilitates participation by DBEs in the competitive process; including, whenever possible, posting solicitation for bids or proposals for a sufficient amount of time as to receive a competitive bid or proposal pool. - The prime contractor certifies that every opportunity was provided to a number of DBEs to encourage their participation in the competitive process and that an adequate amount of time was provided for response. - a.
+A good source for a list of DBEs is the Kentucky Transportation's Certified DBE Directory webpage. ne prime contractor certifies that a solicitation list of qualified DBE vendors was veloped for current and future solicitations.
+Submit a copy of the list as documentation. (ii).
+Make information on forthcoming opportunities available to DBEs and arrange time frames for contracts and establish delivery schedules, where the requirements permit, in a way that encourages and facilitates participation by DBEs in the competitive process; including, whenever possible, posting solicitation for bids or proposals for a sufficient amount of time as to receive a competitive bid or proposal pool. en ne prime contractor certifies that every opportunity was provided to a number of DBEs to courage their participation in the competitive process and that an adequate amount of ne was provided for response.
+Must do at least one of the below. a.
 List each DBE construction firm or material supplier to which a solicitation was attempted.
 Submit copies of letters, emails, faxes, telecommunication logs, certified mail receipts, returned envelopes, certified mail return receipts, etc. as documentation.

-Company name and phone number: \\\\\\Area of work expertise: \\\\\\Date of any follow-ups and person spoke to:
+Company name and phone number: Area of work expertise: Date of any follow-ups and person spoke to: b.

-b.
 Advertisements, if applicable: List each publication in which an announcement or notification was placed.
-Submit a tear sheet of each announcement from each publication as documentation.

-c.
-Other, if applicable: List each notification method in which an announcement or outreach was used; list serve, public meeting, etc. Submit applicable information to document effort.

-Method of notification: \\\\\\ Date(s) of notification: \\\\\\

-(iii).
-Consider in the contracting process whether firms competing for large contracts could subcontract with DBEs; including dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by DBEs in the competitive process.

-The prime contractor certifies that the project was broken into its basic elements (i.e., dirt hauling, landscaping, painting, pipe installation, material supplies, etc.) and that a determination was made whether it's economically feasible to bid the elements separately and that the analysis of this effort was documented with a short memo to the project file.
+Submit original advertisement or a copy of the advertisement with an affidavit of publication for each announcement as documentation.
+Name of publication: Date(s) of advertisement: Specific subcontract areas announced: c.
+Other, if applicable: List each notification method in which an announcement or outreach was used; list serve, public meeting, etc. Submit applicable information to document effort .
+Method of notification: Date(s) of notification: (iii). with I BE n the contracting process whether firms competing for large contracts could subcontract s; including dividing total requirements, when economically feasible, into smaller tasks or to permit maximum participation by DBEs in the competitive process. ha de the prime contractor certifies that the project was broken into its basic elements (i.e., dirtuling, landscaping, painting, pipe installation, material supplies, etc.) and that a termination was made whether it's economically feasible to bid the elements separately d that the analysis of this effort was documented with a short memo to the project file.